An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: The splicing map with the product connection over

-If one splices in a mass-centered connection of charge $\ka$ (to the trivial background) and scale $\la$ at a point $y\in\RR^4$, it is not immediately clear what the scale of the resulting connection will be.
-However, the limit of the scale of the spliced up connection (as $\la$ goes to zero) will be $\sqrt{\ka |y|^2}$.
-The following exploitation of that fact will be used in Lemma \ref{lem:CommutingSplicing} to prove that, on a suitable open set of splicing data, when composing two splicing maps, the cutting-off operation of the second splicing map does not interact with that of the first splicing map.
+If one splices a mass-centered connection, of charge $\ka$ and scale $\la$ at a point $y\in\RR^4$, with the product connection it is not immediately clear what the scale of the resulting connection will be.
+However, the limit of the scale of the spliced connection (as $\la$ tends to zero) will be $\sqrt{\ka |y|^2}$.
+The following exploitation of this fact will be used in Lemma \ref{lem:CommutingSplicing} to prove that when composing two splicing maps--- for a suitable open set of splicing data --- the annulus on which the second splicing map interpolates between connections (see the second line of \eqref{eq:SplicedConnection}) does not intersect the annuli of the first splicing map.